andrewinblue/hello-world/README.md

 # hello-world
-GitHub tutorial, adding more description from command line
+GitHub tutorial, adding more description from command line. added more from web interface